How to cross the border from Indonesia to Papua New Guinea

 Today’s travel problems are altogether different from those of Inca times.
-We can find cars and planes and travel bureaux but, so as not to make things altogether too easy, we have also got things called frontiers, with brass-buttoned chuckers-out who doubt one’s alibit, maltreat one’s luggage and weigh one down with stamped forms if one is luck enough to get in at all. — Thor Heyerdahl, Kon-Tiki
+We can find cars and planes and travel bureaux but, so as not to make things altogether too easy, we have also got things called frontiers, with brass-buttoned chuckers-out who doubt one’s alibi, maltreat one’s luggage and weigh one down with stamped forms if one is lucky enough to get in at all. — Thor Heyerdahl, Kon-Tiki

 Crossing the border from Jayapura in Indonesian Papua to Vanimo in Papua New Guinea is a worthwhile experience.
 Beyond the adventure and the fascinating experience of crossing from South-East Asia to Melanesia, the Jayapura-Vanimo route is the easiest option for any eastbound overland traveller in the Pacific.